Submission Instructions for Foreign Authors

 Introduction; Literature Review with state-of-the art analysis; Methods and Materials (empirical basis); Results; Discussion and Conclusions.
 These sections may be given specific headings.

 Please write your text in Standard English: American, British, Australian, Canadian or other usages are accepted, but not a mixture of these.
 Authors are recommended to keep to formal written style of English characteristic of linguistic works.
-Foreign authors who feel their English language manuscript may need editing to meet the requirements of Scientific English may find it helpful to use an English Language Editing service.9.
-References.
-The alphabetical order is mandatory.
+Foreign authors who feel their English language manuscript may need editing to meet the requirements of Scientific English may find it helpful to use an English Language Editing service.

 References to journals included in the global science citation indices are recommended, but not limited to.
 It is advisable that authors use at least 15 sources.
 The list of references should include only sources quoted or mentioned in the text of the article.